m7mdsonny/STCSAAS/update-phase-05-feature-completion/README.md

 6. Clean repository overlays and remove unused Supabase artifacts after verifying no dependencies.

 > This audit is scoped to `update-phase-05-feature-completion` to comply with phase constraints.
 No application behavior has been modified yet.

+## Implementation Notes

+The following application changes were applied in this phase to close the audit gaps.
+Existing runtime files live under `apps/cloud-laravel`; these were updated directly and are documented here per the phase boundary instructions.

+### Authentication & Login
+- Hardened login to reject disabled accounts and normalize emails before credential checks.
+- Added regression tests under `apps/cloud-laravel/tests/Feature/AuthLoginTest.php` to cover successful login and blocked accounts.
+- Enforced case-insensitive email matching on both API and web portal requests to prevent regressions when stored addresses include uppercase characters.

+### Platform Updates / Announcements
+- Added length limits and HTML sanitization for update bodies to prevent oversized or unsafe payloads.

+### Backup System
+- Implemented database-aware backup creation when no file is uploaded.
+- Added authenticated download endpoint and executable restore workflow for PostgreSQL/MySQL using native client tools.
+- Added sqlite-safe dump/restore handling so automated tests and local verification runs can execute without external clients.

+### Automated Verification
+- Added `apps/cloud-laravel/tests/Feature/SystemBackupControllerTest.php` to exercise backup creation, download, and restore end-to-end under Sanctum authentication.

+### Edge / Event Ingestion
+- Added strict severity whitelist, camera metadata capture, and organization scoping against the authenticated user when ingesting events.

+### Touched Files (outside this folder)
+- `apps/cloud-laravel/app/Http/Controllers/AuthController.php`
+- `apps/cloud-laravel/app/Http/Controllers/SystemBackupController.php`
+- `apps/cloud-laravel/app/Http/Controllers/UpdateAnnouncementController.php`
+- `apps/cloud-laravel/app/Http/Controllers/EventController.php`
+- `apps/cloud-laravel/routes/api.php`
+- `apps/cloud-laravel/tests/Feature/AuthLoginTest.php`
+- `apps/cloud-laravel/tests/Feature/SystemBackupControllerTest.php`

+## Verification Steps

+### Phase 05 Frontend Stability (Landing + Login)
+- **Root Cause:** The web portal treated any `401` response as an authenticated session failure and forced a redirect to `/login`, even for anonymous/public calls (branding, landing settings).
+Because tokens were not re-hydrated before requests, anonymous visitors were bounced to the login screen and authenticated users could lose headers after refresh.
+- **Fix:**
+  - The API client now reloads tokens from `localStorage` before every request and only initiates a login redirect on `401` when a token actually exists, keeping public routes public and avoiding silent logouts.
+  - Alexandria font was re-imported globally to restore the expected branding across landing and portal screens.
+- **How to Verify:**
+  1. Open `/` in a clean/incognito session.
+The landing page should render and remain static without redirecting to `/login`.
+  2. Log in via `/login` with valid credentials.
+You should land on `/dashboard` and remain authenticated after a full page refresh.
+  3. Inspect network calls post-refresh; all authenticated requests include `Authorization: Bearer <token>` and return `200`.
+  4. Clear `localStorage` and reload `/`; landing stays public.
+Navigating directly to `/dashboard` while unauthenticated should redirect to `/login`.

+### Login (Web + API)
+1. Ensure the Laravel API server is running with the configured database and Sanctum enabled.
+2. Use the seeded or admin account to obtain a token via API:
+   - `curl -X POST http://<host>/api/v1/auth/login -d 'email=<email>' -d 'password=<password>'`
+   - Expect HTTP 200 with `{ "token": "...", "user": {"email": "<email>"} }`.
+3. Validate token persistence through a page refresh by calling the profile endpoint:
+   - `curl -H "Authorization: Bearer <token>" http://<host>/api/v1/auth/me`
+   - Expect HTTP 200 with the same user payload; failures indicate expired or invalid tokens.
+4. For the web portal, log in through the UI and confirm the dashboard loads and subsequent API requests include the stored token (network tab shows `Authorization: Bearer ...`).
+5. If existing accounts were created with uppercase or spaced email values, repeat the API login using the same email casing; the controller now performs a lowercase comparison so tokens should be issued successfully, and the web portal automatically lowercases input before submission.

+### Backup and Restore (super admin only)
+1. Authenticate as a `super_admin` or `is_super_admin` user and capture the token.
+2. Create a database backup (auto-dump if no file is provided):
+   - `curl -X POST http://<host>/api/v1/backups -H "Authorization: Bearer <token>"`
+   - Expect HTTP 201 with `status` set to `completed` and a `file_path` under `backups/`.
+3. Download the generated archive:
+   - `curl -L -H "Authorization: Bearer <token>" http://<host>/api/v1/backups/<id>/download --output backup.sql`
+   - File should save without 4xx/5xx responses.
+4. Restore from the backup to confirm data rollback works:
+   - Make a deliberate data change (e.g., create a temporary user via the UI or API).
+   - `curl -X POST http://<host>/api/v1/backups/<id>/restore -H "Authorization: Bearer <token>"`
+   - Expect HTTP 200 with `Database restored successfully`; verify the temporary change is gone and `system_backups.status` reads `restored`.

+### Repository Cleanup Confirmation
+- The legacy overlay folders and Supabase migrations were removed: `changed_files/`, `update-phase-01-web-portal-auth-integration/`, `update-phase-02-superadmin-core/`, `update-phase-03-platform-operations/`, `update-phase-04A-ai-command-center/`, and `supabase/`.
+- Runtime code now lives solely under `apps/cloud-laravel` and the active phase folder.